github/VisualStudio/docs/contributing/reviewing-a-pull-request-in-visual-studio.md

-# Review a pull request in Visual Studio
+# Reviewing a pull request in Visual Studio

 GitHub for Visual Studio provides facilities for reviewing a pull request directly in Visual Studio.